-Utilise and acknowledge the breadth of ideas, experience and knowledge of
+Utilise and acknowledge the breadth

+of ideas, experience and knowledge of colleagues.
 Learn from experience, including setbacks and build that learning into improved approaches.

-Challenge ineffectiveness and remove obstacles to enable yourself and others to succeed
+Challenge ineffectiveness and remove obstacles to enable yourself and others to latest trends, changes and innovation in area of work.
+Remember that what I do plays a role in contributing to positive outcomes for the community.